wondifraw/fraud-detection-for-e-commerce-and-bank-transactions/README.md

 - **LightGBM:**
   - A powerful gradient boosting framework that handles large datasets efficiently and captures complex, non-linear patterns.
 - **Evaluation Metrics:**
-  - Models are evaluated using metrics such as accuracy, precision, recall, F1-score, and ROC-AUC, with a focus on minimizing false negatives (missed frauds).
+  - Models are evaluated using accuracy, precision, recall, F1-score, ROC-AUC, and AUC-PR (Precision-Recall Curve), with a focus on minimizing false negatives (missed frauds).

 ## Sample Results